StuntsPT/NCBI_Mass_Downloader/README.md

 ## Description:
 This program will download sequences *en masse* from several NCBI databases (at the user's chioce).
+After the downloading is finished, the program will check the resulting file for any missing sequences and continuously retry the download until all sequences are present in the local file.
-It will run on both python2 and python3!
+It will run on both python2 and python3.

 ## Installation: